tidy-finance/website/docs/20_data.md

 # Accessing & managing financial data

-In this chapter, we propose a way to organize your financial data.
+In this chapter, we suggest a way to organize your financial data.
 Everybody, who has experience with data, is also familiar with storing data in various formats like CSV, XLS, XLSX, or other delimited value stores.
-Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects as well as across different programming languages.
+Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects and across different programming languages.
 Moreover, storing data in delimited files often leads to problems with respect to column type consistency.
 For instance, date-type columns frequently lead to inconsistencies across different data formats and programming languages.

 This chapter shows how to import different open source data sets.
-Specifically, our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard CSV files, an XLSX file stored in a public Google drive repository, and other macroeconomic time series.\index{API} We store all the data in a *single* database, which serves as the only source of data in subsequent chapters.
+Specifically, our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard CSV files, an XLSX file stored in a public Google Drive repository, and other macroeconomic time series.\index{API} We store all the data in a *single* database, which serves as the only source of data in subsequent chapters.
 We conclude the chapter by providing some tips on managing databases.\index{Database}

 First, we load the global packages that we use throughout this chapter.
 Later on, we load more packages in the sections where we need them.